FUNCTION and SUB Procedures

 Example 6: Using a DYNAMIC array.

-GLOBAL DYNAMIC CA![100, 2] CALL foo(CA) PRINT CA[1, 1] SUB foo(Myfloat AS FLOAT PTR PTR) 'The data type descriptor for the Myfloat parameter, 'in the line above, requires one "PTR" 'for EACH DIMENSION of the passed array.
+GLOBAL DYNAMIC CA![100, 2] CALL foo(CA) PRINT CA[1, 1] SUB foo(Myfloat AS FLOAT PTR PTR) 'The data type descriptor for the Myfloat parameter, 'in the line above, requires one "PTR" 'for EACH dimension of the passed array.
 Myfloat[1, 1] = 5.33 END SUB

 Result: